uc-cdis/data-portal/docs/resource_browser.md

 }
 ```

+- `resourceBrowser`:
+  - `title` is required
+  - `description` and `public` are optional. `resources` too, but why would you not include it?
   - `public` is false by default.
 If true, users can visit the page without being logged in.
 If false, they will need to log in _but_ the access to individual notebooks will not be controlled.
+- `resourceBrowser.resources`:
+  - `title` and `link` are required
+  - `category`, `description` and `imageUrl` are optional
   - `link` and `imageUrl` can be absolute or relative URLs
-- `category`, `description` and `imageUrl` are optional

 ## Possible improvements